Chapter 23: What Must Be Done

 Apricot tapped her pen against the notebook, the sound sharp in the quiet classroom.

+They know.
 They’ve known all along.

 But that answer only opened more doors she wasn’t ready to walk through.